 All axes are free Movement is allowed through all axes.
-Plane Movement is only allowed through the X-axis and Y-axis.
+All axes are free Plane Movement is only allowed through the X-axis and Y-axis.
 Translation Movement is allowed through all axes, without rotation.
 Rotation Movement is allowed through all axes, in a spherical motion, around the TCP.